Measuring the effectiveness of digital marketing is one of the greatest challenges facing organizations today.

 - Conversions generated from traffic to produce leads and (eventually) customers

-The fact is, most marketers need to have a number of different digital analytics platforms in place in order to get all the insights they need to understand their marketing performance and make sound decisions.
-They gather data about their email marketing through the analytics provided by their email service provider, information about their social media performance through their social media monitoring tool, blog analytics from their blogging platform, and the list goes on.
+For example, they gather data about their email marketing through the analytics provided by their email service provider, information about their social media performance through their social media monitoring tool, blog analytics from their blogging platform … and the list goes on.

-Rather than just looking at canned reports for each traffic source -- many of which are readily available in HubSpot -- you can use custom reporting capabilities to construct data charts that depict an entire marketing campaign's progress, not just how certain content is doing through certain channels.
+Rather than just looking at canned reports for each traffic source you can use custom reporting capabilities to construct data charts that depict an entire marketing campaign's progress, not just how certain content is doing through certain channels.

-Here's how you can configure your digital analytics to capture this holistic view, showing you where a potential buyer came and where he/she is going.
+Here's how you can configure your digital analytics to capture this holistic view, showing you where a potential buyer came and where they are going.
 We'll use HubSpot's Marketing Hub as an example.
-Here are some of the types of analytics you can see in platforms like Marketing Hub:
+Here are some of the types of analytics you can see in a quality marketing tool:.

 Web Traffic by Original Source